Kinvey/android-sdk/README.md

 ./gradlew clean release
 ```

-After this .zip with generated .aar and .jar files should be in the directory: /release/zipped
+The command should generate a .zip archive in `/release/zipped` containing .aar and .jar files.

-## How to enable TLSv1.1/TLSv1.2 on the Android 4.1 - 4.4 versions
+## How to enable TLSv1.1/TLSv1.2 on Android v4.1-v4.4.4

+As part of keeping Kinvey secure, Kinvey has disabled TLS version 1.0 in favor of TLS version 1.1/1.2.

-The Kinvey backend doesn't support TLSv1.0 connections anymore.
-Devices with Android 5.0+ support TLSv1.1/TLSv1.2 by default, so for these versions it doesn't need to add any changes.
-But it's disabled by default at the devices with Android 4.1 - 4.4.
-To enable TLSv1.1/TLSv1.2 on the Android 4.1 - 4.4 versions you need to:
+Devices running Android v4.1-v4.4.4 0+ support TLS versions 1.1 and 1.2 but they are disabled by default.
+To enable TLSv1.1/TLSv1.2 on Android 4.1-4.4.4 you need to:

-- set up minSdkVersion = 16
+- Set the minimum SDK version to 4.1 (API version 16)
-- create a custom SSLSocketFactory that is going to proxy all calls to a default  SSLSocketFactory implementation.
-Override all createSocket methods and callsetEnabledProtocols on the returned SSLSocket to enable TLS 1.1 and TLS 1.2.
-For example:
+- Create a custom `SSLSocketFactory` that proxies all calls to a default  `SSLSocketFactory` implementation.
+- Override all `createSocket` methods and call `setEnabledProtocols` on the returned `SSLSocket` to enable TLS 1.1 and TLS 1.2.
+- Set custom `SSLSocketFactory` to the `NetHttpTransport.Builder` in the `Client.java` class
+- Rebuild and redistribute your app

 ```java
 import java.io.IOException;
 import java.net.InetAddress;